 Colorado State Capitol

 Similar to Rembrandt Yard Art Gallery in Boulder, the Colorado State Capitol building takes just a few minutes of your time.
 The imposing structure sits on Colfax Avenue.
-Fenced to prevent it from unnecessary visits, it adorns your day in Denver with the impeccable architectural style to add to your urban Colorado photo collection.
+Fenced to prevent unnecessary visits, it enhances your Denver itinerary with impeccable architectural details and style.

 Highlights of Denver in One (Half) Day: Map